DeyC0DES/YouTube-MP3-Downloader/README.md

    To use it like i said before you need install that package called **ffmpeg**, you can access the link and just download it.
 So after the install here is the important thing **you need add the path of the package at your "environment variable"**, i will show u how to do that.

+   I recommend too that you put the Main file of this Youtube MP3 Converter in some folder, because the program will create a folder called sounds to store up the sounds that you gonna download.

 # How to put the ffpmeg at your enviroment variable

   First of all, i hightly recommend that u create a folder that u gonna store up your future packages if you dont have it yet, you can create it in everywhere that you want, so after that u did it lets start.